Sailing superstitions

 Seagulls

-A common theme with animals and superstition is that the animal doesn\’t necessarily brings good luck but killing it will bring doom…
+A common theme with animals and superstition is that the animal doesn’t necessarily bring good luck, but killing it will bring doom…

 Cormorants

 The duality of cormorants in terms of superstition is probably enough reason to raise at least one eyebrow.
-In the Scandinavian countries, this large black bird is seen in a positive sense because the belief there is that the birds carry the spirits of loved ones.
+In Scandinavian countries, this large black bird is seen in a positive sense because of the belief that birds carry the spirits of loved ones.

-However, in general, these birds are seen as competition to fishermen based on the fact that they are extremely capable of collectively catching large amounts of fish.
+However, these birds are generally seen as competition to fishermen because they are extremely capable of collectively catching large amounts of fish.

 People

-Sailor\’s superstitions are not necessarily politically correct.
-There are lots of examples where a particular demographic is singled out for some old fashion discrimination.
-Lets have a look at some of these…
+Sailor’s superstitions are not necessarily politically correct.
+There are lots of examples where a particular demographic is singled out for some good old-fashioned discrimination.
+Let’s have a look at some of these…

 In any case, gingers were not welcome on ships and should be avoided.
 However, where there was no choice, it paid to approach the red-headed sailor and speak to him before they spoke to you.
 A mitigation strategy that makes sense???